flashrgordon/cosc237/README.md

 # README
-repository for notes, java programs, and methods created during COSC 236 (Introduction to Computer Science I) at Towson University
+repository for notes, java programs, and methods created during COSC 237 (Introduction to Computer Science II) at Towson University